-We pride ourselves on our pastoral care, helping the children to realise their full potential through using their strengths and an understanding of areas of weakness.
-Building self-confidence and self-awareness lies at the heart of all we do.
+We pride ourselves on our pastoral care, helping the children to realise their full potential by developing their strengths and understanding, and using strategies to overcome, their areas of weakness.
+Building confidence, resilience and self-awareness lies at the heart of all we do.

 - Logical Games Club to develop lateral thinking skills

-- Weekly problem solving groups.
+- Weekly problem solving groups

 Differentiated teaching methods are used within the classroom to ensure that all children are supported, challenged and stimulated to enable them to reach their potential.
 The children are not only challenged academically, but also in the sport, music, drama, information technology, art and design technology.